|From||Jan Kleissl <firstname.lastname@example.org>|

 The Center for Energy Research, University of California, San Diego, is seeking one highly qualified scientist as postdoctoral researcher starting immediately.
-The position is part of Department of Energy (DOE), California Energy Commission (CEC), and California Public Utilities Commission (CSI) funded projects to study solar energy grid integration and solar energy forecasting.
-The goal is avoid or reduce integration costs of high penetration of solar photovoltaic (PV) systems into the electric grid.
+The position is part of Department of Energy (DOE), California Energy Commission (CEC), and California Public Utilities Commission (CSI) funded projects to facilitate solar energy grid integration through solar energy forecasting and power grid modeling.
+The goal is to avoid or reduce integration costs of high penetration of solar photovoltaic (PV) systems into the electric grid.
 Further information about the Kleissl Solar Resources and Forecasting Lab can be found at http://maeresearch.ucsd.edu/kleissl and http://solar.ucsd.edu.
-The postdoctoral fellow will conduct analysis of data from a unique solar resource observatories throughout California, at the 48 MW Copper Mountain Photovoltaic plant, and at UC San Diego.
-Forecasts of PV output will be generated using sky imaging instruments and the Weather Research and Forecasting (WRF) model with a focus on image processing, radiative transfer, and data assimilation.
-The successful candidate will work with colleagues at NREL, Sandia National Lab, DOE, and industry on joint projects and present at national and international conferences such as IEEE Power Engineering Society, American Solar Energy Society, and American Meteorological Society.
-Strong programming skills (preferably MATLAB) are required.
-Experience with one or several of the following would be beneficial: radiative transfer models, satellite remote sensing, data assimilation, numerical weather prediction, solar or meteorological measurements, electric power flow models.
+Strong programming and data analysis skills are required.
+Experience with one or several of the following would be beneficial: Radiative transfer models (3DRTM).
+Numerical weather prediction (WRF, data assimilation).
+Marine stratocumulus meteorology.
+Image processing (image segmentation, optical flow).
+Electric power flow models (OpenDSS, quasi-steady state, optimization).
+Forecasts of solar photovoltaic output will be generated for minutes-ahead using sky imagers and hours and days-ahead using the Weather Research and Forecasting (WRF) model and grid impacts will be modeled with OpenDSS (see related publications at http://maeresearch.ucsd.edu/kleissl/pubs/pubs.html).
+The successful candidate will work with colleagues at NREL, Sandia National Lab, DOE, utilities, and industry on joint projects and present at national and international conferences such as IEEE Power Engineering Society, American Solar Energy Society, and American Meteorological Society.
+The postdoctoral fellow will have access to unique solar resource databases and observatories such as 1-sec inverter-level output from the 48 MW Copper Mountain Photovoltaic plant, a solar resource network at UC San Diego including 9 pyranometers, two advanced UCSD sky imagers, cloud speed sensors, a radiometer, an atmospheric profiler, and various sky imager deployments in Oklahoma (ARM), Hawai'i, and California.
 Applicants should hold a PhD degree in a relevant discipline (atmospheric science, meteorology, physics, environmental, electrical, or mechanical engineering) that was conferred no more than 4 years ago or have submitted their thesis at the time of appointment.
-To apply, please submit a short description of qualifications, CV including list of publications, and list of three referees by April 15 2012 to email@example.com subject `Postdoc'.
+Collaborative opportunities exist with the Scripps Institution of Oceanography Center for Atmospheric Sciences, the research groups of Profs.
+Coimbra and Arias-Castro.
+To apply, please submit a short description of qualifications, CV including list of peer-reviewed publications, and list of three referees by March 15th 2014 to email@example.com.
 Further information about the position can be obtained from Professor Jan Kleissl, firstname.lastname@example.org.
 Applications will be accepted until the position is filled.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.